Uniswap/analytics/README.md

 # Uniswap Labs Analytics
 [![npm](https://img.shields.io/npm/v/@uniswap/analytics)](https://www.npmjs.com/package/@uniswap/analytics)

 The `@uniswap/analytics` package is a [npm package](https://www.npmjs.com/package/@uniswap/analytics) of React components and functions used to provide Analytics capability to Uniswap Labs products.

+This package is intended to be used with the [@uniswap/analytics-events](https://www.npmjs.com/package/@uniswap/analytics) package, which provides the constant definitions used inside this package.

 ## Installation